Working with Arduino

 01_WIFI_AP

-- This demo can set the development board as a hotspot, allowing phones or other devices in STA mode to connect to the development board.
+- This example can set the development board as a hotspot, allowing phones or other devices in STA mode to connect to the development board.

 Hardware Connection